ajaxm/MultiVerse/README.md

 * Endless scrolling implementation
 * Basic cleanup of page design

-*At the end of Phase 3, the application only shows poems involving the current user.*
+*At the end of Phase 3, the poems are filteres according to the current user.*
 The archive shows users all completed poems to which they contributed a stanza.
-Users can contribute stanzas to any incomplete poems provided they did not the write the most recent stanza.
+The home page still shows all incomplete poems; users can contribute stanzas to any of these provided they did not the write the most recent stanza.

 A NavBar React component is the only new component required for Phase 3.